 Renewable resources including hydropower, wind, biomass and solar energy are also used to produce electricity, but often on a smaller scale.
 These resources are readily available in nature and can be replenished relatively quickly.

 The PUCO aims to ensure a mix of electric supplies and to give consumers choices by encouraging a diverse mix of generation resources.
 Below are brief descriptions of the generation resources currently used in Ohio.

 Petroleum, a nonrenewable fossil fuel, is burned to create steam to turn the turbine blades.
 The most common form of petroleum used to make electricity is fuel oil, a type of oil that is refined from crude oil.
-Petroleum generates less than 1 percent of Ohio electricity.
+Petroleum generates approximately 1 percent of Ohio electricity.